What apps should freelancers download and use?

-Clockify is a time tracking and timesheet app that’ll help you manage your billable time and track how productive you are with your work.
+Clockify is a time tracking and timesheet app that’ll help freelancers manage billable time and track how productive they are with their work.

 You’ll get all the assets you need to streamline your time-use and professional documentation:

 - tracking time as you work on activities

 - the option to define whether your time is billable or not

 - Weekly and visual Reports showing how you’ve spent your time on a project, client, or task during a time period